Menu

 • Develop knowledge so that pupils can evaluate and edit their own/peers’ writing.

 Our Year 7 curriculum allows our learners to learn and gain an awareness of the world around them through exploring creative texts with diverse themes.
-To ease transition, we explore the human condition and address how we are individuals and understand the necessity to embrace difference.
+From the beginning of Year 7, we teach learners to begin to read books using critical perspectives and to express their opinions on important issues, themes and ideas.
 We begin to embed skills and knowledge for academic and personal success.
 With a range of tasks ranging from analysis of a text to creating monologues, we aim to build a passion for English.

-In year 8, our learners will make links and build upon their knowledge and skills from Year 7 as well as their enthusiasm for the subject.
-Enjoying sustained investigations on themes ranging from racism and diversity, love and relationships and evoking a curiosity for understanding our environment.
+In Year 8, our learners will make links and build upon their knowledge and skills from Year 7 as well as their enthusiasm for the subject.
+We explore themes ranging from racism and diversity, love and relationships and the ways Britain has changed through literature, encouraging students to use literature to develop their own world view.

-To build upon the ‘love of reading’, we have a ‘reading’ lesson once a week with a visit to the library where students can participate in ‘Accelerated Learner’ – a proven programme to increase the reading ages in students.
+To build upon the ‘love of reading’, we have a guided reading lesson once a week with a visit to the library where students can participate in ‘Accelerated Learner’ – a proven programme to increase the reading ages in students.
+In these lessons we promote a love of reading and a curiosity for knowledge, exploring texts that boost learners’ knowledge through a variety of forms, including poetry, mythology, plays or graphic novels.

 Overview of Curriculum